EdouardHrgt/Groupomania/README.md

 3. Initialise project with : `npm init`
 4. install all dependencies with : `npm install`
 5. rename ".env.dist" in ".env" and complete the file with your infos
+6. rename ".images" in "images"
-6. run server with command : `nodemon server`
+7. run server with command : `nodemon server`

 ### Frontend :
 1. Clone this repo.